MCamp859/hello-world/its-README.md

 Intelligent Traffic Searching (ITS) is a reference implementation demonstrating the capabilities of Intel® Edge Video Infrastructure Reference Architecture.
-After you complete the installation, you will have the following components:
+After you complete the installation, you will have the following edge services:

-*  Query Web, which provides a user interface from which the user can input an image of a vehicle and obtain the historical record of the vehicle.
+* Intelligent Traffic Searching Web UI, which provides a user interface enabling the user to input an image of a vehicle and show images of similar vehicles.
-*  Query REST, which receives API requests from Query Web, then queries Search Image by Image service and Storage REST service to obtain and reconstruct the data.
+* Query edge service, which calls the Search Image by Image edge service and the Storage REST service to obtain images of similar vehicles.
+* Search Image by Image edge service, which enables searching images by using input images.
-*  Search Image by Image service, which receives requests from Query REST and sends requests to Feature Matching services to obtain related features.
+* Feature Matching edge service, which receives requests from the Search Image by Image edge service to obtain the most similar features.
+* Media & AI inference edge service, which receives requests from the Search Image by Image edge service to detect vehicles and extract features from input images.
+* Clustering & Archiving Edge Service performs clustering analysis on vehicle features and metadata to cluster similar feature vectors and archive them into the vehicle’s history.
+This service can be triggered on-demand or periodically.
+* Storage REST edge service, which stores metadata that can be searched through a REST interface.

 ### Architecture